 Families, Families, Families! by Suzanne Lang — Adorable portraits of animals show all different kinds of families: families with a mom and a dad, families with just one parent, and families with two moms or two dads.
 A very sweet look at all of the different ways to make a family.

 This Day in June by Gayle E. Pitman — This book invites readers into a pride celebration, and shows why we celebrate unity and acceptance among all people.
-This book also includes a helpful guide for parents that gives tips on sexual orientation in age-appropriate ways.
+This book also includes a helpful guide for parents that gives tips on discussing sexual orientation in age-appropriate ways.

 ABC: A Family Alphabet Book by Bobbie Combs — This fun alphabet book shows LGBT+ families interacting as they get ready for bedtime.
 I enjoyed this book because it isn’t preachy or heavy-handed.
 It simply shows families loving one another.